fsschneider/DeepOBS/docs/user_guide/suggested_protocol.rst

 ==================

-Here we provide a suggested protocol for more rigorously benchmarking deep learning optimizer.
-It follows the same steps as the baseline results presented in the `DeepOBS`_ paper
+Here we provide a suggested protocol for more rigorously benchmarking deep learning optimizers.
+It follows the same steps as the baseline results presented in the `DeepOBS`_ paper.

 .. _DeepOBS: https://openreview.net/forum?id=rJg6ssC5Y7